Livini-Perera/DeepVision/README.md

 **DeepVision - Vehicle Detection and Classification System 🚗**

-A YOLOv8-based real-time vehicle detection system built as a university project.
+DeepVision: YOLOv8-based real-time vehicle detection system built as a university project.
 The system can detect and classify 8 types of vehicles in images with bounding boxes.
 ---

 ## 📋 Project Overview